How’s your skin looking and feeling today?

 4. Add a highlighter

 I only cottoned on to this highlighting or illuminating biz a couple of years ago.
 Now, I almost need a highlighter intervention.
-A highlighter is glow in a bottle or a stick and is always part of my makeup routine.
+A highlighter is glowing in a bottle or a stick and is always part of my makeup routine.
 I pop on a swipe of it at the top of cheekbones (under my eye) and blend with my fingertips.

 Recommended product: Benefit Watt’s Up $53